Kaiser Chiefs' Ricky Wilson explains the story behind I Predict A Riot

 But, while the city boasted a thriving alternative music scene with the opportunity to discover new bands and listen to the latest indie tunes the likes of The Faversham, Mint, and The HiFi Club, it was also a student town; a hub of super-clubs and cheap nights out.

-Majestyk, which the frontman references in his NME interview, was one such venue which would have witnessed many of the scenes described in the track.
+The Cockpit was a venue at the heart of the indie scene in Leeds, situated in "town" on Swinegate.
+Majestyk, which the frontman also references in his NME interview, was one such venue that would have witnessed many of the scenes described in the track.

 And with The Cockpit just a hop skip and a jump from Leeds railway station, Friday night would see revellers travel in from neighbouring towns to indulge in a weekend of excess.